The Story of a Mother and the Five Children She Lost… Because of Her Job

 One by one, each of her five youngest children fell ill with the same symptoms — seizures and convulsions.
-One by one they perished the same way, each before the age of two.
+One by one, they perished the same way, before the age of two.
 One by one, she buried them.
-After her fifth child died, Seynabou began to suspect it was because of her job.
+After her fifth child died, Seynabou began to suspect that her job was the cause.

 Seynabou lives in Ngagne Diaw, Senegal, where many families used to make a living recycling used lead-acid batteries by hand, breaking them in their backyards, burning them in their kitchens to extract valuable lead.
 It is a toxic, dangerous job.

 “We would go from one mechanic workshop to another one in a rental truck to buy the batteries,” recalls Seynabou.
 “We were well known.”

 “Once we got back home, we would separate the parts, dump the acid on the ground, and melt the batteries.”

 Her five older, surviving children were born before she started recycling batteries.

 The five who perished were all born after she started her toxic job.
 She remembered that she breastfed her five youngest children while burning batteries.